Research and development

 FRESH

 Harnessing consumer flexibility with regard to their energy demands is expected to play an important role in the success of the energy transition.
 The FRESH project (flexibility management and control reserve provision of heavy goods vehicles in the port, sponsored by the German Federal Ministry for Economic Affairs and Climate Action) builds a bridge between commercial electric vehicle fleets and the energy market in practice, thus tapping the potential for flexibility.
-At CTA, transport between the quayside cranes and the block storage units is fully automated with the use of driverless vehicles (, or AGVs for short).
+At CTA, transport between the quayside cranes and the block storage units is fully automated with the use of driverless vehicles (automated guided vehicles, or AGVs for short).
 The entire fleet of these heavy goods vehicles is currently being replaced by battery-powered vehicles using lithium-ion battery technology and fully automated charging stations.
 On average, however, an AGV spends about a third of its operating time in a waiting position.
 During this time, it is possible to postpone or interrupt the charging process, vary the charging capacity or even feed electricity back into the grid.
 The challenge is to continuously forecast the transport capacities that will soon be required of the vehicles and to plan the potential battery capacities and allocations of charging stations and vehicles, thus paving the way for the optimised use of available flexibility.

 HITS-Moni